 My midwife told me to use primrose oil capsules after 36 weeks three times a day to get labor contractions naturally.
 It definitely works.

-Using organic raspberry tea leaves for natural labor and less painful, after 36 weeks of pregnancy.
+Using organic raspberry tea leaves helps with menstrual pain and to induce labor naturally, after 36 weeks of pregnancy.

 17. Eye Twitching